GabDug/sync-pre-commit-lock/README.md

 # Run `pre-commit install` automatically if applicable
 automaticall-install-hooks = true
 # Should we sync your pre-commit versions with your lockfile (when running lock, add, update, remove, etc.)?
-disable-sync-from_lock = false
+disable-sync-from-lock = false
 # Packages to ignore when syncing from lock
 ignore = []
 # Name of the pre-commit config file to sync with
-pre-commit-config-file = "pre-commit-config.yaml"
+pre-commit-config-file = ".pre-commit-config.yaml"
 # Additional mapping of URLs to python packages
 # Default is empty, but will merge with the default mapping
 # "rev" indicates the format of the Git tags